 # Sedum House in Gimingham, North Norfolk, UK

 Architect: CAM Architects

 Completed in 2007, this award-winning earth sheltered home by CAM Architects is located in Gimingham, North Norfolk.
-It is home to one of the directors of the firm who are still basking in the eco-friendly and low energy requirements of this house.
+It is home to one of the directors of the firm who is still basking in the eco-friendly and low energy requirements of this house.

-This sustainable home is spread across an expansive land area, giving it a very airy feel.
+This sustainable home is spread across an expansive land area, giving it a very open feel.
 The earth sheltered house has big rooms and sections that make it feel like any other spacious home.

 # Hebridean Earth House in Askernish, South Uist, Scotland

-The home has a fully-equipped kitchen, tech-savvy bedroom with lighting and a dining room having a chaise lounge for relaxation.
+The home has a fully-equipped kitchen, a tech-savvy bedroom with lighting and a dining room having a chaise lounge for relaxation.
 The bathroom is also draped in luxury to compliment the other sections of this house.

 # Aloni in Antiparos Island, Greece

 Architect: DECA Architecture

 Completed in 2008 by DECA Architecture for Oliaros AE (Antiparos Design Projects), the Aloni earth sheltered home is spread across 237 square meters in Antiparos, Greece.
 The name “Aloni” refers to the remains of a crop-harvesting circle that was found and preserved as part of the agricultural past of the site.